ae9o/tic-tac-toe/README.md

 Colorful animations, additional settings and the ability to play on the same local network will appear in the game over time.
 But the timing is not known, as I am working on the project in my spare time.

-The current version is single-threaded.
-This fact becomes noticeable when playing on very large fields.
-It is planned to move AI to a separate thread and parallelize its calculations.

 ## References